-1.4.1.1 Example: a source with a single magnitude and distance so that the source-to-site distance is exactly 10 km in every case (that is, we will not consider random locations).
-Assume also that earthquakes with this magnitude and distance occur at a rate of $\lambda=0.01$ times per year.
+Example: a source with a single magnitude and distance

+We first start with a simple site shown in Figure 2.3.
+There is a single fault (Fault A) that produces only magnitude 6.5 earthquakes.
+We assume that this earthquake will rupture the entire fault, so that the source-to-site distance is exactly 10 km in every case (that is, we will not consider random locations).
+Assume also that earthquakes with this magnitude and distance occur at a rate of $\lambda = 0.01$ times per year.
 Although the magnitudes and distances of all future earthquakes are fixed at 6.5 and 10 km, respectively, we still expect variations in observed peak ground accelerations at the site, due to differences from event to event that are not captured by our simple measures of magnitude and distance.